Diagnosis and Treatment of Hand and Wrist Tendonitis in Wake County

 - Ultrasound.
 An ultrasound can be performed at different angles of the wrist.
-This test provides good details of the affected tendons and their surrounding soft tissues.
+This test provides helpful insights into the affected tendons and their surrounding soft tissues.

 - MRI.
 An MRI of the wrist is performed when the doctor wants to evaluate the tendons as well as their surrounding structures, such as bones and cartilage.

-- Rest.
-Applying ice to the affected area for 20-minute intervals can help to minimize swelling and stimulate blood flow to the area of tendonitis.
+- Rest:.
+Applying ice to the affected area in 20-minute intervals can help to minimize swelling and stimulate blood flow to the affected area.

 At Raleigh Orthopaedic Clinic, our hand surgeons work closely with our on-site Certified Hand Therapists to treat a wide range of hand and wrist injuries and conditions, including tendonitis.
 We will make sure you understand each step of your care plan and answer any questions you have along the way.
-Contact us today to learn more or schedule an appointment at one of our convenient locations in Wake County.
+Contact us today to learn more or book an appointment online at one of our convenient orthopedic clinic locations in Wake County.